Online exams vs offline exams – key differences

 Can be easily customised to suit students with special needs Hard to customise for students with special needs

 Considering digitising your offline exams?
-Our multi-award Janison Remote platform could be just what you need.
+Our multi-award winning platform Janison Insights could be just what you need.

 About the author